 Since heart attacks and cardiac arrests both stem from heart disease, and since so many cardiac arrests are triggered by heart attacks, the most important prevention measure you can take is to live a heart-healthy lifestyle.
 That means:

 If you have already had a heart attack, talk to your doctor about your risk for sudden cardiac arrest.
 They may prescribe a type of medication known as a beta-blocker to reduce your risk of SCA.
-If you have previously experienced cardiac arrest or if you have elevated risk factors like abnormal heart valves, they may recommend an ICD or wearable defibrillator to help prevent a recurrence.
+If you have previously experienced a cardiac arrest or if you have elevated risk factors, like abnormal heart valves, your doctor may recommend an ICD or wearable defibrillator to help prevent a recurrence.

 Most importantly, be consistent about getting annual check-ups with your doctor.
 They can spot the risk factors—like abnormal heart rhythms, prediabetes, and high cholesterol—early on and provide you with a preventative plan of action.